aws-samples/aws-network-firewall-automation-examples/AllowListGenerator/README.md

 - **Reduce Attack Surface**: Domain-based allow lists with a default deny can offer significant risk mitigation.
 Rather than try to maintain a constantly updated list of all current and future potential threats to detect and block, it can be much simpler to limit application workloads to only communicate with the trusted domains that are necessary for their operation.
 Also, domain names (unlike IP addresses) change infrequently.

-- **Visibility into Network Traffic**: By analyzing the Network Firewall logs, this solution provides valuable insights into the network traffic patterns, including the domains and subdomains being accessed, the information on which clients are accessing each domain, and the total requests to each domain.
+- **Visibility into Network Traffic**: By analyzing the Network Firewall logs, this solution provides valuable insights into the network traffic patterns, including the domains and subdomains being accessed, the timestamps of when they're being accessed, the information on which clients are accessing each domain, and the total requests to each domain.

 - **Lightweight and Non-Disruptive**: This solution does not require deploying additional Network Firewall resources or making changes to your existing Network Firewall configuration (besides ensuring 'Alert Established' is enabled and storing alert logs in a CloudWatch logs group).
-It seamlessly integrates with your existing Network Firewall deployment, leveraging the logs generated by the firewall to create and maintain the allow list rules.
+It seamlessly integrates with your existing Network Firewall deployment, leveraging the logs generated by the firewall to create the allow list rules.

-- **Flexibility and Scalability**: The solution leverages serverless services like AWS Lambda and Amazon DynamoDB, making it highly scalable and cost-effective.
-It can handle varying traffic volumes without the need for provisioning and managing infrastructure manually.

 - **Wildcard Domain Support**: The solution includes a support for domains with a large number of subdomains (configurable threshold), allowing for more efficient and manageable rule sets.